a-rahimi/procams/procams/index.md

 charged a premium for it, 2) They marketed themselves as aspirational products.
 That they pursued both approaches is what makes them confusing.
-It's tempting to think that people buy them for the magic, but their value propositions is straighforward.
+It's tempting to think that people buy them for the magic, but their value propositions is straightforward.
 The iPhone finally made it possible to browse web pages on the go the way they appeared on desktops.
 The alternatives at the time were laptops with GSM radio dongles, or Nokia phones with small screens and a web proxy that reformatted web pages.
 Nest thermostats updated the outmoded bakelite